diem/diem/client/swiss-knife/README.md

 `swiss-knife` expects json input from stdin (wherever applicable) and writes json output to stdout.
 The output json object will always have two fields: `error_message` and `data`.
 If the operation succeeds, then `data` is set, otherwise `error_message` is set.
 Only one of them will be set and the other one will be an empty string.

 Typical invocation looks like `swiss-knife operation_name < operation_specific_input.json`.
 This writes the output json to stdout.
-Run `cargo run --package swiss-knife -- --help` to print all the supported operations.
+Run `cargo run -p swiss-knife -- --help` to print all the supported operations.

 The `sample_inputs` folder contains a list of sample json inputs for various operations